 For commercial vehicles also the tightening liquidity has been a key negative in 2011-12 since demand for trucks and liquidity in the banking system go hand in hand as 98% of commercial vehicles are financed.

 While 2011-12 is likely to be a slow year for car and commercial vehicle demand, tractor and two wheeler demand should report robust growth on the back of strong rural income and government thrust on rural development in 2011-12.
-While in the past four years, two wheeler sales have largely been driven by rural demand, tractors rode the full benefit of strong farm income and rural construction activities.

 Now, even if the overall economy slows down, rural income is expected to remain buoyant on steady farm income and the government thrust on rural development.

 In fact, volume growth estimates for cars and trucks is about 10% and 8%, while for two wheelers and tractors it is at 15%, respectively, for 2011-12.

 Although stocks are trading at reasonable valuations of 7-15 times 2011-12 EPS, the auto sector is likely to underperform the Sensex for the next 2 quarters.